dlras2/BitFn.NuGetPackageTemplate/README.md

 ======
 A template project for building class libraries with Visual Studio 2015, C# 6, NUnit 2, AutoFixtures/AutoMoq, and NuGet packaging using the Appveyor build platform.

+To start a new NuGet library project, download this project as a zip file, then run the `setup.ps1` script.

 #### TODO:
 - ~~NUnit 2~~
 - ~~AutoFixtures~~